-

 Archives

 A good urban bike isn’t always fit for touring, but any good touring bike is a perfect fit for the city life.
-Groceries, laundry, for some even potting soil and chicken feed packs up and hauls just as easily as toiletries and camping gear.
+Groceries, laundry, even potting soil and chicken feed packs up and hauls just as easily as do toiletries and camping gear.
 But there is one requirement in the city that isn’t so crucial on a rural tour; lighting.
 On tour, dedicated bike lights are rarely needed.
 The vast distances are typically covered by day, and that headlamp that lights up the tent at night can light up the road well enough when it’s needed.
 In town though, lights are a necessity.
 Batteries are expensive, and then once they’re dead they turn into toxic waste.
 What a pain!
 Generator lighting is a small and worthwhile investment for the urban commuter… no batteries = no dead batteries = no toxic waste.
 Best of all, modern lights and generator systems are fully automatic.
 Not only does one not need to worry about batteries, he doesn’t need to worry about anything.
-The lights come on when the sun goes down, and five minutes after the bike stops, they go out- and that’s one less thing to think about.
+The lights come on when the sun goes down, and five minutes after the bike stops, they go out.
+That’s one less thing to think about.

 In addition to the contest requirements (a security mechanism, fenders, front and rear lighting, reasonable cargo capacity, and the ability to free-stand under load) the Team Littleford entry also featured some proprietary touches.
 As on all Littlefords, both front and rear racks are detachable.
 The front rack sports a platform plus center-pivoting rails for custom Philosophy panniers.
 When unlatched the bags automatically swing outward for easy access.
 The wooden rack platforms were salvaged from a thrift store find; a 1970′s waterski board.
 A hidden latch (below the left rail of the rear rack) opens the hinged rear platform to access a discreet u-lock holster and glove box underneath.